It’s time for the 17th seasonal sunset watch!!

-- Actual sunset is supposed to be at 9:11, but at the summer solstice we noticed that the Sun set about 10 minutes earlier than the USNO says it does, so I’ve moved the time of our sunset watch up so we don’t miss it.
-In Autumn the timing seemed to line up correctly – what will it do this time?
+- Actual sunset is supposed to be at 9:11pm, but at the last summer solstice we noticed that the Sun set about 10 minutes earlier than the USNO says it does, so I’ve moved the time of our sunset watch up so we don’t miss it.
+Last autumn the timing seemed to line up correctly – what will it do this time?

 - Where: Solstice Park – all the way up the hill from the tennis courts (or, if you’re not in Seattle, wherever you have a view of the western horizon!)

 Come watch the winter solstice sunset at Solstice Park in West Seattle on Saturday the 22nd.
 We’ll see if the sunset lines up with the placed marker.
 I’ll be there even if it is cloudy because sometimes the Sun peeks through just as it begins to set, but if it is driving rain or sleet I’m staying home with some hot tea!

 If you’re interested – here’s the timing of various celestial events from Seattle, courtesy of the U.S. Naval Observatory Astronomical Applications Department: